formkit/docs-content/essentials/validation.md

 ### Alpha

 Checks if a value is only alphabetical characters.
 There are two character sets: latin and default.
-Latin characters are strictly `[a-zA-Z]` while the default set includes most accented characters, such as `ä`, `ù`, or `ś`.
+Latin characters are strictly `[a-zA-Z]`, while the default set includes most accented characters, such as `ä`, `ù`, or `ś`.

 <example
   name="Alpha"